You’re on a mission to buy resin. You’ve got a project in your head, and resin is what you need to bring it to life.

 4. Each resin kit has its own SPECIFIC directions.
 Follow them carefully.

 5. Dispose of mixed and unmixed liquids properly.
-Here are some tips on how to dispose of epoxy.
+Here’s how to dispose of epoxy.

 Want some live training?
 Pull up a chair and get ready to take some notes.